lynk-design/lynk/docs/components/resize-observer.md

 The Resize Observer component offers a thin, declarative interface to the [`ResizeObserver API`](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver).

-The resize observer will report changes to the dimensions of the elements it wraps through the `l-resize` event.
+The resize observer will report changes to the dimensions of the elements it wraps through the `lynk-resize` event.
 When emitted, a collection of [`ResizeObserverEntry`](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserverEntry) objects will be attached to `event.detail` that contains the target element and information about its dimensions.

 ```html preview
 <div class="resize-observer-overview">